Stephen Snyder-Hill: Soldier of Change: From the Closet to the Forefront of the Gay Rights Movement

 Snyder-Hill wrote a book, Soldier of Change: From the Closet to the Forefront of the Gay Rights Movement, with a foreword by George Takei, is described by its publisher as the first memoir by military personnel about serving under the Don't Ask, Don't Tell policy.

-How OSU beat Michigan State (working title)
+How OSU Beat Michigan State (working title)

-Snyder-Hill has also written a second book about the OSU Sexual Assault.
-The book is currently still in draft, but has a tentative title of How OSU beat Michigan State.
-The book chronicles his experience with not only the sexual assault at OSU but also all the aftermath and coverup in current day.
+In 2019, it was reported that Snyder-Hill was in the process of writing his second book.
+It was given the tentative title How OSU Beat Michigan State, in reference to the sexual abuse scandals both at Ohio State University and at Michigan State University.
+The book chronicles his experience with not only the sexual assault at OSU but also the aftermath and coverup in current day.

-Ohio State University Sexual Assault Claim
+Ohio State University sexual assault claim

-1995 Medical Appointment with Dr. Strauss
+1995 medical appointment with Dr. Strauss

 In 1995, Snyder-Hill visited the Ohio State University (OSU) student health center.
 He was assigned physician Dr. Richard Strauss, who he claimed to the university officials abused him.
 He reported it to the university the day after it happened.
 He reported this all to the Head of Student Services Dr. Ted W. Grace.
+The survivors created a website to educate the public about what had happened to them.